English

 1 credit

 In this course, students explore a spectrum of literary forms, including the short story, the novel, poetry, and drama; in doing so, they begin to consider how all ideas are shaped by the manner of their expression.
 Students investigate how the components of narrative structure, the formal properties of genre, and the elements of literary style contribute to a reader’s broader understanding of and personal connection with texts.
 In conjunction with their World History course, students practice essential cross-disciplinary skills such as student-centered discussion, close reading, and the composition of academic essays.
 Developing their writing with a focus on clear claims, in-depth reasoning, sentence-level fluency, and organized paragraphs, students learn the fundamental elements of independent critical thinking and expression that will serve them throughout their Pennington career: analysis, reflection, and argumentation.
-Texts may include Shakespeare's Romeo and Juliet, Hansberry's A Raisin in the Sun, Acevedo’s The Poet X, Steinbeck’s Of Mice and Men, selected short stories, and selected poetry.
+Texts may include Shakespeare's Romeo and Juliet, Hansberry's A Raisin in the Sun, Acevedo’s The Poet X, Nguyen’s The Magic Fish, Steinbeck’s Of Mice and Men, selected short stories, and selected poetry.

 Literary Forms and Critical Writing—Honors; Grade 9